Understanding and Managing Network Ports on Your Raspberry Pi with Netstat

 Now that you know how to check open ports on your Raspberry Pi using netstat, here are some troubleshooting tips:

-• If you have trouble connecting to a port or application, check if the port is open and whether any firewalls are blocking it.
+, it means the service is listening on all available IP addresses, including external ones.
+This can be a security risk, so make sure to configure your services accordingly. - If you have trouble connecting to a port or application, check if the port is open and whether any firewalls are blocking it.
 You may need to adjust your firewall settings to allow traffic through specific ports.

 ps -ef | grep <PID>